maxim-saplin/data_table_2/README.md

 ##  Know issues/limitations
 - There's no capability to size data table cells to fit contents.
 Column width's adapt to available width (either to parent width or `minWidth`), data rows width are predefined by constructor params.
 Content that doesn't fit a cell gets clipped
-- Using `border` properties disables row coloring via `DataRow2(color: MaterialStateColor.resolveWith((states) => ...`
-- When setting DataRow/DataRow2 color via `color` property to any material color other than transparent hover colors doesn't get applied.
-I.e. you can't have both striped rows with hovering working by using MaterialStateColor:
-      `color: MaterialStateProperty.resolveWith(
-          (states) => states.contains(MaterialState.hovered)
-              ?
-Colors.blue
-              : index % 2 == 0
-                  ?
-Colors.red
-                  : Colors.amber)`
-- Cell tap events disabling any row level events.
+- Cell tap events disable any row level events.
 If both a row and a cell within that row happen to have tap events, tapping on a cell won't raise any row events
 - When using `minWidth` and scrolling vertically and horizontally becomes available, one of the scroll bars might be out of sight (https://github.com/maxim-saplin/data_table_2/issues/83)